dimastudy/JokeCleanApp/README.md

 # JokeCleanApp

 Description:
-Simple app, where you can get a jokes by the chosen category, swipe it, save it.
+Simple app, where you can get jokes by the chosen category, swipe it, save it.
 After saving, you can check saved jokes, delete them.

 Using libraries:
   -Lifecycles